ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

-    * multiobs_uncertainty: calculate uncertainty estimates from multiple observational datasets (true, false); by default, all "obs", "obs6", "obs4mips" and "native6" datasets are used; any of such datasets can be explicitely excluded when also specifying "multiobs_exclude"
+    * multiobs_uncertainty: calculate uncertainty estimates from multiple observational datasets (true, false); by default, all "obs", "obs6", "obs4mips" and "native6" datasets are used; any of such datasets can be explicitly excluded when also specifying "multiobs_exclude"
     * styleset: "CMIP5", "DEFAULT" (if not set, clouds_taylor.ncl will create a color table and symbols for plotting)
     * timemean: time averaging; annualclim (default) = 1 plot annual mean;